The peer-review process is described on the website of JMIR journal - click on the Peer Review Process e.g., Peer-Review

-In addition to editor-selected reviewers, authors can opt-in to open peer-review, where the abstract is made public and any user can sign up to review a paper (see What is open peer-review?).
-It will then appear on our Preprint server under Latest Submissions Open for Peer Review (Preprints) while the paper is under review (it will be deleted afterwards).
+In addition to editor-selected reviewers, authors can opt-in to open peer-review, where the Abstract is made public, and any user can sign up to review a paper (see What is open peer-review?).
+It will then appear on our Preprint server under Latest Submissions Open for Peer Review (Preprints) while the paper is under review (it will be deleted afterward).

-Reviewers use a structured form to assess a submission (see How does the JMIR peer-review form look like?).
+Reviewers use a structured form to assess a submission (see What does the JMIR Review Form look like?).

 After peer-review, the editor makes a decision based on the reviewer(s) recommendation(s) and their own assessment, which can be any of the following: